picardjs/docs/index.md

     details: Orchestrate micro frontends on the server, on the client, and in native apps.
   - title: Increase Compatibility
     icon: <img src="/icons/compatibility.png">
-    details: Just works with micro frontends using single-spa, Piral, Module Federation and Native Federation.
+    details: Just works with micro frontends using single-spa, Piral, Module Federation, and Native Federation.
 ---

 <style>